JohnnyWiseleader/JohnnyWiseleader/README.md

 - 👋 Hi, I’m @JohnnyWiseleader
-- 👀 I’m interested in Rust, Blockchain, Polkadot, C#, UWP, React.
+- 👀 I’m interested in Rust, Blockchain, Solana, C#, UWP, React.
-- 🌱 I’m currently learning more about web API's, .net core, Rust & Docker.
+- 🌱 I’m currently learning how to program Solana using Rust.
-- 💞️ I’m looking to collaborate on a Polkadot/Kusama project.
+- 💞️ I’m looking to collaborate on a Rust/Solana project.
 - 📫 Reach me on Twitter @johnsaddiction.

 <!---